-Data collection was performed using the Barn environment, to capture challenging static obstacle layout and PEDSIM, to model dense dynamic crowds.
-The dataset consists of around five hours of navigation data using both the Jackal and Turtlebot2 robot.
+Data collection was performed using the Barn environment to capture challenging static obstacle layouts and PEDSIM to model dense dynamic crowds.
+The dataset consists of around five hours of navigation data using both the Jackal and Turtlebot2 robots.
 Two sources of trajectories were included:

-\begin{enumerate} \item \textbf{Manually teleoperated trajectories}: Collected in both simulation and real-world deployments, these are used to train the Scoring Function. \item \textbf{Post-processed trajectories}: Refined with \cite{rastgar2023priestprojectionguidedsamplingbased} to ensure dynamics and consistency with the Bernstein polynomial representations employed for training the CFM.
+\begin{enumerate} \item \textit{Manually teleoperated trajectories}: Collected in both simulation and real-world deployments, these are used to train the Scoring Function. \item \textit{Post-processed trajectories}: Refined with \cite{rastgar2023priestprojectionguidedsamplingbased} to ensure dynamics and consistency with the Bernstein polynomial representations employed for training the CFM.

 \end{enumerate}